-Drug testing will be conducted under the IAAF/WMA Rules that comply with the provisions of WADA.
+Drug testing will be conducted under the WA/WMA Rules that comply with the provisions of WADA.
 The selection of athletes for testing is randomly made and any athlete regardless of age, sex or event type may be chosen.
 If you are selected, you will be advised by a drug testing official who will be clearly identified and accredited as part of the testing team.
 The official will escort you to the testing control area.
 All competitors should be aware that the refusal of a test will be deemed the same as a positive doping test.
 If you have been granted a Therapeutic Use Exemption (TUE) you should provide details on the required drug testing form.
-The TUE should be with you at all times, and should not be given to anyone else.
+The Therapeutic Use Exemption should always be with you and should not be given to anyone else.

 You may nominate another person (one only) to accompany you to the drug testing process.
-With the consent of your drug testing official, and at all times in full view of the official, you may:
+With the consent of your drug testing official, and always in full view of the official, you may: